 - Stir to combine and add any other seasoning to taste.

-- Prepare at least one baking sheet lined with parchment paper or a Silpat-type liner.
+Prepare at least one baking sheet lined with parchment paper or a Silpat-type liner.
+(Note: this is just the easiest way to store the potstickers while you prep them; you won't be actually baking them.
+Use a plate or cutting board if that is easier.)
 Keeping the unused wrappers or dough covered, place a small scoop of filling in the center of a wrapper.

 - Using water, lightly wet around the edge of the wrapper.
 Fold it in half and use your fingers to cinch it closed.
 Place the filled dumpling on the prepared baking sheet.
 Repeat with remaining dumplings.